 Every day, thanks to tens of thousands of Transit riders, we’re able to gather detailed information about transit service.
 Did the bus show up on time?
 Was the train crowded?
 How many people onboard are wearing masks?
 It’s all a part of Rate-My-Ride, a new Transit feature that lets riders tell transit agencies (and each other) about the quality of their trip.

-In light of the end of the US mask mandate, we want to make some of this data public.
+In light of the end of mask mandates, we want to make some of this data public.
 We hope we can give individual agencies a better idea of rider behaviour, and help our riders make informed choices when taking public transit.

 Rules around masking on public transit are undergoing rapid changes.
 You can use this chart to compare changes in different places.

-If masking continues to decrease, what will be the downstream effects?
-Will riders continue returning to public transit at the same pace as they have been for the last year?
+Masks have largely disappeared from many public transit systems.
+What will be the downstream effects?
+Will riders continue returning to public transit at the same pace as they have been since 2021?
 Or will it slow down their return?
 Will a decrease in mask usage worsen the operator shortage that’s affecting many transit agencies — or will it have no effect?

 Mask wearing is more prevalent at certain times of day.
 You can use this chart to compare changes over time for each hour of the day.